airMay-hub/Starter-template-G/README.md

 ## To start new project

-* copy files to project folder:
+* copy next files to project folder:
     + src
     + gulpfile.js
     + package.json